scollier/SATraining/SATrainingEndToEnd.md

 # /usr/bin/kubectl --server=http://master:8080 delete pod apache
 ```

 Of course this just scratches the surface.
 I recommend you head off to the kubernetes github page and follow the guestbook example.
-It's a bit more complicated but should expose you to more functionality.
+It is a bit more complicated but should expose you to more functionality.

-Use SPCs on the Atomic Hosts
+## Use SPCs on the Atomic Hosts

+###Using rsyslog

+###Using sadc

+###Using rhel-tools